Serious Fraud Office (United Kingdom): Fraud

 The SFO investigates and prosecutes fraud.
 The SFO prosecutes different types of fraud, including investment fraud.
 Among the types of investment fraud prosecuted are boiler room fraud (share scams), which is an operation, usually run from abroad, where scammers typically cold-call people and use hard-sell tactics to sell shares that prove worthless, are inflated in price, or don't exist.
 The SFO cites Vintage Wines of St Albans as an example of a successful boiler room fraud prosecution.
 The SFO also prosecutes the investment schemes called 'Ponzi' or pyramid schemes, which typically involves an investment offer which promises to provide an abnormally higher rate of return.
 In a Ponzi scheme, a single operator benefits, while in a pyramid scheme, many investors benefit from recruiting other investors.
 The SFO has cited the KF Concept case as an example of one of its successful ponzi scheme prosecutions, where a banker was jailed for 10 years for running an unauthorized investment business and defrauding investors of amounts over £17 million.

+The Serious Fraud Office (SFO) in the UK has received an additional £9.3 million from the government to enhance its capabilities in addressing complex fraud and corruption.
+This funding aims to improve the agency's resources and operational efficiency, particularly in light of concerns regarding its effectiveness in handling high-profile cases that have resulted in failed prosecutions.

+Critics have raised issues about delays and inefficiencies in the SFO's investigations, which can impede successful outcomes.
+The increase in funding is intended to help the SFO respond more effectively to serious Financial crimes.
+There are ongoing discussions about the need for more substantial long-term support to ensure that the SFO can adequately fulfill its mandate and tackle the rising threats posed by financial crime and corruption in the UK.

 The SFO also prosecutes multiple types of corporate fraud.
 The SFO website as of 2013 outlined several types of fraud it classified as corporate, including asset stripping, which involved company directors taking company funds or assets of value while leaving behind the debts.
 Other types of prosecuted corporate fraud include fraudulent trading, where a company carries on a business for any fraudulent purposes.
 An example of a successful SFO prosecution for fraudulent trading is the InterGB group, the collective name for a number of companies that, between 1996 and 2000, extracted more than £85 million from three financial institutions by submitting false invoices.
 The chairman of the group was jailed for seven years.
-Also prosecuted are share ramping.
-Also known as 'pump and dump' or 'book ramping', is where criminals influence the share price of a company and then take advantage of the price fluctuations.
+Also prosecuted is 'share ramping', also known as 'pump and dump' or 'book ramping', is where criminals influence the share price of a company and then take advantage of the price fluctuations.
 Publishing false information is also prosecuted as corporate crime.
 According to the SFO, this is usually done to mislead investors and creditors and to keep a failing company trading.